djordjebatic/wcci-citosses/index.md

 networks, fuzzy logic, and evolutionary algorithms, can improve the performance and accuracy of electrical signal processing methods, by providing adaptive, robust, and scalable solutions to the challenges posed by the smart grid.

-This special session aims to bridge the gap between computational intelligence techniques and the pressing issues related to electrical power and energy systems.
+The main aim of this special session is to bridge the gap between computational intelligence techniques and the pressing issues related to electrical power and energy systems.
 The session is supported by the IEEE CIS Task Force on Computational Intelligence in the Energy Domain (CI4Energy).